aadarshpp/CS50x/Week 2 - Arrays/README.md

 ### Scrabble
 Determines the winner of a short Scrabble-like game by comparing the scores of two players' words.

+- **Objective:** Write a program that takes in two words, calculates their scores based on Scrabble letter values, and prints the winner or "Tie!" if the scores are equal.

 ### Readability
 Calculates the readability of a text using the Coleman-Liau index, which estimates the U.S. school grade level required to understand a text.